foldedtoad/ota-dfu-python/README.md

-Python nrf51822 DFU uploader
+Python nRF51 DFU Server
 ============================

-Wrapper for bluez gatttool using pexpect to achive DFU uploads to the nrf51822.
+A python script for bluez gatttool using pexpect to achive Device Firmware Updates (DFU) to the nRF51.

-The script does not handle any notifications given by the peer as it is strictly not needed for simple uploads.
+It is assumed that your peripheral firmware has been build to Nordic's SDK8.x + SoftDevice 8.x The target peripheral firmware should also include some variation of Nordic's DFU support.

+How you get the target periheral to enter DFU-mode (e.g. advertizing *DfuTarg*) is not handled here.
+It is assumed you can trigger your peripheral to enter the bootloader via a hardware switch or application-trigger.

+The *dfu.py* utility comes into play only after the peripheral is executing the bootloader.

 System:
 * Linux raspian - kernel 3.12.22 or later